 Short Term Goals

-Before moving toward retail, the Massena Brand Partnership must demonstrate its ability to organize cattle for existing specialty markets.
+Before moving toward retail, the first Raised Free marketing cooperative must demonstrate its ability to organize cattle for existing specialty markets.
 Our initial goals are to measurably improve producer profits, pay a fair return to investors and compensate the professionals who market, background, feed and process partnership cattle.
-There is considerable interest in our business model among Omaha area producers and packers.

-We would be delighted to arrange meetings with investors and advisors.
+I would be delighted to arrange meetings with investors, their advisors and experienced cow/calf farmers and ranchers.